gohugoio/hugo/content/en/variables/site.md

 .Site.DisqusShortname
 : a string representing the shortname of the Disqus shortcode as defined in the site configuration.

-.Site.Files
-: all source files for the Hugo website.

 .Site.GoogleAnalytics
 : a string representing your tracking code for Google Analytics as defined in the site configuration.